Yalton/Ergosphere/docs/next_steps.md

 Make monster work

 Test game

 Create new build of game

 Get feedback

+Write up all the log files

 Test more and polish more

-Write up all the log files
+Finish polishing, then publish it

 ## Misc

 Break up player script, too big

+Add sfx to some of the visual effects

-## Bugs
+## Bug

-Allign telescope is available before shutters are opened
+Failed tasks need to be removed from task list and task tree